kumahq/kuma/docs/madr/decisions/006-mesh-traffic-permission.md

     kuma.io/mesh: mesh-1
 ```

 This allows filtering policies by mesh using kumactl.
+If the label is unset it will be added automatically by the webhook to be "kuma.io/mesh: default".

 #### Scope is namespaced

 Today all policies are cluster-scoped, but new policies should be namespace scoped.
-Policy applies only to the DPPs of the same namespace.
-If policy is created in "kuma-system" then it's applied to all namespaces.
+MeshTrafficPermission is limited to have only "kuma-system" namespace,
+and affects DPPs across all namespaces.
+In the future we'll add support for other namespaces, so the policy could affect DPPs only in the specified namespace.

 ### Positive Consequences <!-- optional -->